sveetch/py-css-styleguide/docs/overview.rst

     In practice you won't write manifest directly in a CSS and there is a lot more data structures available to work with your settings diversity.

+Then you could exploit this JSON data into your backend template to build a styleguide page like with :ref:`core_contrib_django`.

 Workflow
 ********